William-Yeh/docker-workshop/linking-examples/reverse-proxy/README.md

 ## Purpose

-Demonstrate how to use reverse proxy for backend application servers.
+Demonstrate how to use reverse proxy for backend application servers, all in the Docker's world.

 ## Software stack

-**Nginx**:
+#### Nginx

  - [Reverse proxy](http://nginx.com/resources/admin-guide/reverse-proxy/)